cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-best-practices-sample/README.md

 ## Notes

 This sample app uses Java comments to describe particular details in-code.
-General project setup is the same as for the ```CyREST Sample App with Swagger```.
+General project setup is the same as for the ```CyREST Basic Sample App```.
 An overview of key points is provided below.

 ### Recommended Resource Path Structure